Mitko10343/Tanks/README.md

 The Movement:

 The Movement of the tanks is probably the feature we are most proud of.
-At first we thought its going to be extremely easy ,but the more indepth we went into writing the script for the movement the harder it got.
-We face a lot of difficulties with trying to ad real life tank physics to the tanks ,such as making the turning speed of the tank slower if the tank was moving at a higher speed or trying to get the perfect center of mass so the tank wouldn't flip over easily.
+At first we thought its going to be extremely easy, but the more indepth we went into writing the script for the movement the harder it got.
+We face a lot of difficulties with trying to add real life tank physics to the tanks, such as making the turning speed of the tank slower if the tank was moving at a higher speed or trying to get the perfect center of mass so the tank wouldn't flip over easily.

 Menus:

-The menu is a feature wich wasnt that hard to make as it was time consuming.
+The menu is a feature which wasnt that hard to make as it was time consuming.
 We tried to make it as professional as possible so it would make a good impression to the user from the moment he started up the game.
 We also added a pause menu to the game which would allow the user to restart the game when ever he felt like or even go back to the main menu.

 Split Screens: